DarynaKalinchuk/Gradient_dimensionality_reduction/README.md

 The results in `.ipynb` are fully reproducible.

-Reproducibility of SLURM codes could have been improved but I realized this too late to be able to obtain new results.
-Furthermore, my understanding is that it cannot be made perfectly reproducible due to CUDA non-determinism and floating-point computation variability.
+Reproducibility of SLURM codes could have been improved but unfortunately, I realized this too late to be able to obtain new results.